 the minor's work permit on file.
 Employers must require minors to

 present a work permit before allowing the minor to work.
 Students can

 obtain work permits from the local school district (for public school

-students).
+students) or their archdiocesan, parish, or private school.
 However, a minor who is 16 or 17 years old and has graduated

 from high school is not required to show a work permit and may be